Island Greens offer competence with compassion

 The Isle of Wight is the best place in the world.
-On the road to the next County Council elections in May 2021, let's make sure it gets even better.
+On the road to the County Council elections May 6th 2021, let's make sure it gets even better.

 Other parties believe in globalisation, privatisation, and economic growth at any cost.
 Islanders know that the Green Party is different.
 The Green Party wants a better deal for the Island from national and local government.

-In the last six elections on the Island, since 2014, the Green Party has been consistently the second or third highest voted for of all political parties.
+In the last six elections, since 2014, the Green Party has been consistently the second or third highest voted for of all political parties on the Isle of Wight.

 In the European Parliament election on the 23rd May 2019, Islanders voted the Green Party into second place, beating the Liberal Democrats, Conservatives, Labour, UKIP and independents.